-- Is an Assessor consistently scoring houses high or low? - Are there multiple Home Energy Score sessions for the same house?
-(Only one official Score Report for a specific assessment date should be associated with each house.) - Is an Assessor repeatedly using the same values irrespective of house age or other house characteristics?
+- Is an Assessor consistently scoring homes high or low? - Are there multiple Home Energy Score sessions for the same home?
+(Only one official Score Report for a specific assessment date should be associated with each home.) - Is an Assessor repeatedly using the same values irrespective of the home's age or other characteristics?

-Mentoring Requirements
+Mentoring Process